-The Stockholders and the Board of Directors Pilipinas Shell Petroleum Corporation 41st floor, The Finance Centre, 26th Street corner 9th Avenue Bonifacio Global City, Brgy.
+The Stockholders and the Board of Directors Shell Pilipinas Corporation 41st floor, The Finance Centre, 26th Street corner 9th Avenue Bonifacio Global City, Brgy.
 Fort Bonifacio, Taguig City, Metro Manila

-We have audited in accordance with Philippine Standards on Auditing, the financial statements of Pilipinas Shell Petroleum Corporation (the Company) as at December 31, 2021 and 2020, and for each of the three years in the period ended December 31, 2021, and have issued our report thereon dated March 24, 2022.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of Shell Pilipinas Corporation (the Company), formerly Pilipinas Shell Petroleum Corporation, as at December 31, 2022 and 2021, and for each of the three years in the period ended December 31, 2022, and have issued our report thereon dated March 23, 2023.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Company's management.
-These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
-This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Company's financial statements as at December 31, 2021 and 2020, and for each of the three years in the period ended December 31, 2021 and no material exceptions were noted.
+These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRSs) and may not be comparable to similarly titled measures presented by other companies.
+This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic financial statements prepared in accordance with PFRSs.
+The components of these financial soundness indicators have been traced to the Company's financial statements as at December 31, 2022 and 2021, and for each of the three years in the period ended December 31, 2022 and no material exceptions were noted.